If you need immediate help, call

 The Nebraska Youth Suicide Prevention Partnership is working to decrease the suicide rate among young people in Nebraska.

-Ohio Suicide Prevention Foundation in partnership with the National Loss Team Committee invites you to save the date for The National Loss Team Conference: In the Journey of Loss, We Can Find Meaning Again.
-The conference will be held September 10-11, 2013 in Columbus, Ohio.
+Ohio Suicide Prevention Foundation in partnership with the National LOSS Team Committee invites you to save the date for The National LOSS Team Conference:“Postvention, It’s About Time!” .
+The conference will be held September 9-10, 2014 in Columbus, Ohio.
 Dr. Frank Campbell will serve as the Keynote speaker this year.
+For more information, visit the conference web page.

 New “Suicide in America” Infographic